yujiri8/yujiri.xyz/protagonism/property.md

 ### No ownership of power

 Ownership by possession only works because power can normally be used in ways that affect its user.
-So if you were to have legitimate ownership by possession of something that allows you to affect the lives of other people in another universe, but you don't actually get any feedback, even indirect, on what happens over there, then it wouldn't be your property.
-Someone else who stole the object wouldn't actually be affecting you at all.
+So if you were to possess something that allows you to affect the lives of other people in another universe, but you don't get any feedback, even indirect, on what happens over there, then it wouldn't be your property.
+Someone else who stole the power wouldn't actually be affecting you at all.

 ### External property by investment

 If your action changes something, such as if you build something, cut down a tree, or just move something unowned to a new place, then others must not prevent you from enjoying the result of your actions.
-To do so would be destroying your labor, and would be violence in the same way as punching someone, if less salient.
+To do so would be destroying your labor, and would be violence in the same way as punching someone, only less salient.

 This stacks with ownership by possession.
 Violating either one without the other (taking from someone what they possess by luck or collecting the benefits of their labor that they don't possess and not compensating them) is theft; violating both at once (taking from someone what they've created and possess) is double the gravity.